rabbit0057/Whatsapp-sending-schedule/README.md

+Note :
+- Install whatsapp desktop app for windows/Mac/Ubuntu.
+(It can be still used via https://web.whatsapp.com/)
-Note : for sending directly to mobile number please provide valid mobile number with country code
+- for sending directly to mobile number please provide valid mobile number with country code

 thanks